This Root Beer Float Pie can be whipped up in minutes! Make your own crust or use store-bought!

 I could not stop.
 Which led me to consuming half the pie myself which was followed by a raging sugar headache.

 Make this pie, I’m not kidding.
-People will love it.
+People will love it You will love it.

 This will literally go together in minutes.